Russian boot: History

 In the late 19th and early 20th centuries, shoes with high uppers, buttoned or laced and reaching to the lower calves, were common footwear for women.
-Rising hemlines made longer styles of boots popular, particularly when the alternative was exposure of the leg, which was still considered shocking.
+Rising hemlines made longer styles of boots popular, particularly when the alternative was an exposure of the leg, which was still considered shocking.
 In 1913, Denise Poiret, wife of celebrated French couturier Paul Poiret, caused a sensation in Paris and New York by wearing knee-length boots in wrinkled Morocco leather.
 Designed by her husband and made by the bottier Favereau, these boots were styled with a low heel and a square toe; she had versions in red, white, green, and yellow In 1915 the New York Times reported that, partly inspired by Mme.
 Poiret, these so-called "Russian boots" were becoming an outré statement by some cutting-edge fashionable women.
 However, no boots of any kind caught on with the general public in these years, women being accustomed to traditional high-top shoes, either laced or buttoned.
-Russian boots remained a forward fashion statement, however, adopted by stage and film stars, including Mary Pickford, Irene Castle, Cécile Sorel and Gloria Swanson, and endorsed by such leading designers as the London-based Lucile (Lady Duff Gordon), who also famously wore them herself.
+Russian boots remained a forward fashion statement, however, adopted by stage and film stars, including Mary Pickford, Irene Castle, Cécile Sorel, and Gloria Swanson, and endorsed by such leading designers as the London-based Lucile (Lady Duff Gordon), who also famously wore them herself.

 From the mid-1910s into the early '20s, as hemlines rose from ankle length to mid-calf, high-heeled Russian boots with pointe or rounded toes, were increasingly popular.
 They were available in a variety of styles, calf- or knee-length, with a Cuban or Louis heel, which could be pull-on, or zip-fastened for a closer fit.
 Worn with calf-length and finally knee-length skirts, they often featured decorative features such as elaborate stitching or fur trim.
 Russian boots were stylish throughout the 1920s as the fashionable alternative to galoshes in winter.
 They also acquired a racy reputation, as the sort of footwear worn by girls who frequented saloon bars and speakeasies.